What parks are open in Orange County, California? That’s the question of the moment as the months drag on.

 No matter what, I “get it” that the kids don’t understand the subtle differences and some families will give up before they start (trying to keep kids off the playground while at the park is HARD).

 Here is my personal common sense checklist that I consider before I go out.
 Feel free to come up with your own.

 - Am I following CDC Guidelines for Visiting Parks and Recreational Facilities ?
 Includes specific playground info.

 - Am I following all California guidelines and orders?
 (For instance, am I staying close to home?)

 - Am I following guidance provided by OC Health Care Agency (July 14th Revised Order)?

 - Am I researching and respecting Orange County and/or city guidelines and rules?
 (See below for links.)

 What to Bring to the Park

-Although I have not ventured far to parks, as we move towards loosened restrictions I will make sure I bring:
+Although I have not ventured far to parks, I will make sure I bring:

 - My kindness and patience

-- A cloth face-covering to wear (As ordered by OC Health Officer Order dated July 3, 2020)
+- A cloth face-covering to wear (See definition in most recent OC Health Officer Order dated July 14th, 2020)

 - Soap for washing or hand sanitizer for when water is not available